adriannuta/manticoresearch/README.md

 Manticore Search is a database designed specifically for search, including full-text search.
 What differs it from other solutions is:
 * SQL-first: the native Manticore's syntax is SQL.
 It speaks SQL over HTTP and MySQL protocol (you can use your preferred mysql client)
 * JSON over HTTP: to provide more programmatic way to manage your data and schemas Manticore provides HTTP JSON protocol.
 Very similar to the one from Elasticsearch
-* Written fully in C++, starts fast, doesn't take much RAM
+* Written fully in C++: starts fast, doesn't take much RAM, low-level optimizations give good performance
-* Real-time inserts: after INSERT is made the document is available for search immediately
+* Real-time inserts: after INSERT is made the document can be read immediately
 * [Interactive courses](https://play.manticoresearch.com/) for easier learning
-* Built-in replication
+* Built-in replication and load balancing
-* Can sync from mysql/postgresql/ODBC/xml/csv out of the box
+* Can sync from MySQL/Postgresql/ODBC/xml/csv out of the box
 * Not fully ACID-compliant, but supports transactions and binlog for safe writes

 [Craigslist](https://www.craigslist.org/), [Socialgist](https://socialgist.com/), [PubChem](https://pubchem.ncbi.nlm.nih.gov/) and many others use Manticore for efficient searching and stream filtering.